Elizabeth Zsiga: Education and career

 Zsiga completed her Ph.D. at Yale University in 1993 as a student of Louis M. Goldstein, and affiliated with Haskins Laboratories, with a dissertation titled Features, gestures, and the temporal aspects of phonological organization.
 She has been on the faculty at Georgetown since 1994, as Assistant Professor (1994-1999), Associate Professor (1999-2011), and Professor (since 2011).

-Zsiga has received numerous awards and federal grants from the National Science Foundation, including projects on the conservation of endangered languages (2007-2008), on the phonetics of consonants in Setswana and Sebirwa (2010 and 2011–2014), and as director for doctoral projects on the phonetics of Burmese tones (2009), consonant weakening in Florentine Italian (2007), acquisition of tone in a second language (2015), neutralization of phonemic contrasts in Dutch and Afrikaans (2019), and iconicity in American Sign Language (2020).
+Zsiga's research interests have been wide-ranging and have been supported by numerous awards and federal grants from the National Science Foundation, including projects on the conservation of endangered languages (2007-2008), on the phonetics of consonants in Setswana and Sebirwa (2010 and 2011–2014), and as director for doctoral projects on the phonetics of Burmese tones (2009), consonant weakening in Florentine Italian (2007), acquisition of tone in a second language (2015), neutralization of phonemic contrasts in Dutch and Afrikaans (2019), and iconicity in American Sign Language (2020).

-She is the author of a well-received introductory textbook (Zsiga 2013) to phonetics and phonology.
+She is the author of a well-received introductory textbook to phonetics and phonology (Zsiga 2013), as well as a textbook on the phonology-phonetics interface (Zsiga 2021).